Episode 43: IoT Cost Optimization Featuring Alex Tweedy

 Alex: No, I think it’s an exciting space.
 I think it’s, you know, an area that lots of companies are going to need to really spend a lot of time thinking about.
 And as things progress, we can’t have a system where we just kind of connect everything, right?
 And I think that’s kind of where we’re going with certain things, where we just are kind of connecting things without really thinking through it.

 Kiran: Well, thank you Alex for joining us today to talk about your experience, your background and some of the things that you’re most excited about.
-We are glad to have you on 10,000 feet.
+We are glad to have you on Ten Thousand Feet.

 Alex: Thank you for having me.

-Kiran: Thanks for listening to 10,000 feet, the OST podcast.
+Kiran: Thanks for listening to Ten Thousand Feet: The OST Podcast.
 If you were intrigued, and want to hear more, go to ostusa.com to check out all of our episodes and let us know if you have an idea of something you want to see covered in the future.

 Thanks again for listening.